-- Student Engagement staff reviews all Preliminary Proposals.
-After all proposals are reviewed, they are returned with comments and suggestions to each potential project leader.
+- ABP staff (student and administration) review Preliminary Proposals.
+Proposals are then returned with comments and suggestions to each potential project leader.

-- Those who have submitted a proposal are either invited to submit a final proposal, or rejected.
+- Potential project leaders are either invited to submit a final proposal, or rejected.
 Outright rejections are rare and most often occur because the idea is dramatically unrealistic or because the idea is not civic-engagement and/or team based.

 What type of information is required in the proposals?

-Other information that may help the ABP Board fairly and accurately evaluate your team’s proposal
+- Other information that may help the ABP fairly and accurately evaluate your team’s proposal

-The preliminary proposal is designed to help foster ideas and to help those submitting the proposal to organize themselves as well as communicate to the ABP committee what they want to accomplish and how.
-The final proposal is a document that demands very specific information that shows the ABP committee that the group submitting the proposal has prepared properly and done the necessary research and planning that a quality alternative break project takes.
+The Preliminary Proposal is designed to help foster ideas and to help those submitting the proposal to organize themselves as well as communicate to the ABP what they want to accomplish and how.
+The Final Proposal is a document that demands very specific information that shows the ABP that the group submitting the proposal has prepared properly and done the necessary research and planning needed to be safe and successful.

 How will the proposals be evaluated?

-Preliminary proposals are evaluated based on the following criteria:
+Preliminary Proposals are evaluated based on the broad but quality of answers under the following criteria: